arnobpl/SecureChat/README.md

 In this step, the goal is to tell the service provider that the client is active so that the server can pass messages from other clients being able to communicate with the client via the server.
 The server authenticates the client during login to verify that the client possesses the corresponding private key of the saved public key.
 But the verification process is not important to ensure the project’s security objectives.
 The verification is just for convenience (connecting via the server) rather than ensuring security.
 The following things happen during login:

-1. The client sends its client ID to a request for login to the server.
+1. The client sends its client ID to a request for logging in to the server.
 Message format: `LOGIN <Client_ID>`

 2. The server replies a cryptographically random 64-bit nonce (`long`) and the current timestamp milliseconds (`long`) to the client.
 Message format: `LOGIN_NONCE <Nonce> <Timestamp>`

 3. The client replies to the server with the RSA signature signed to the text combining the nonce and the timestamp (`%d %d`) with the client’s private key.
-The signature scheme includes SHA-256 and the RSA encryption algorithm as defined in the OSI Interoperability Workshop, using the padding conventions described in PKCS\#1 .
+The signature scheme includes SHA-256 and the RSA encryption algorithm as defined in the OSI Interoperability Workshop, using the padding conventions described in PKCS\#1.
 Message format: `LOGIN_ACCEPT <Signature>`

 4. The server verifies the signature with the client’s public key.